PUPIL PREMIUM FUNDING STATEMENT

 - those who are recorded as an Ever 5 Service Child (£300)

-KGGS ring-fences the funding at the beginning of the academic year so that it is earmarked for spending on the targeted group of students.
+KGGS ring-fences the funding at the beginning of the academic year so that it is earmarked for specific purposes outline below.

-KGGS ensures that the pupil premium students’ baseline ability levels are established so that we can fully support their education.
+KGGS ensures that the pupil premium studentsí baseline ability levels are established so that we can fully support their education.

 KGGS uses achievement data termly to check whether interventions are working and the progress of this group of students is reported to the Headteacher via our Head of Year internal reports.